American University of Beirut: History

+During World War I, Syrian Protestant College faculty, administrative staff, and students were actively involved in relief efforts.
+In 1919, after the collapse of the Ottoman Empire, former College president Howard Bliss served as an adviser at the Paris Peace Conference,where negotiations about the post-war world order took place.
+Bliss advocated the right to self-determination for the peoples of the Middle East.

+In November 1943, during the Lebanese independence crisis, AUB students participated in demonstrations in response to the imprisonment of Lebanese officials.
+The protests lasted nearly two weeks and pressured the French forces to release the prisoners on 22 November, a date which would go on to be celebrated as Lebanon’s National Independence Day.
 During the Lebanese Civil War (1975–1990) AUB pursued various means to preserve the continuity of studies, including enrollment agreements with universities in the United States.
 In 1982 acting president David S. Dodge was kidnapped on campus by pro-Iranian Shiite Muslim extremists.
 On January 18, 1984, AUB President Malcolm H. Kerr was murdered outside his office by members of Islamic Jihad, which preceded the Hezbollah.
 In 1984 and 1985 a number of university staff were kidnapped, including electrical engineering professor Frank Regier, professor J. Leigh Douglas, professor Philip Padfield, professor Joseph Cicippio, dean of the faculty of Agricultural and Food Sciences Thomas Sutherland (held captive from 1985 to 1991), director David Jacobsen, and librarian Peter Kilburn (killed by his captors).
 In all, 30 university-connected people were kidnapped during the war.

 On 8 November 1991 a car-bomb demolished the main administrative building, killing one member of staff.
 The New York Times reported that it was believed to have been set off by pro-Iranian Muslim fundamentalists.
 Another source states that Hassan Abd al-Nabih, a senior intelligence officer in the South Lebanon Army was accused of being responsible.

 The university of Beirut (AUB) established a new campus, AUB Mediterraneo, in Paphos, Cyprus, in 2024.
 The official inauguration took place on September 4, 2024.
 Cyprus was selected as the site for the American University of Beirut’s first overseas campus after being chosen over 15 other countries, according to the president of the institution.